danielsobrado/personal-blog/content/post/loss-rmse-mse-mae-mape.md

 ### Mean Absolute Percentage Error (MAPE)

 Also known as mean absolute percentage deviation (MAPD), it measures the size of the error in percentage tems.
+It is calculated by taking the absolute deviation and dividing it by the data to get the error percentage.

 <div id="el"><span>$$ MAPE = {100}* \Sigma_{i=1}^{n}\frac{(\hat{y_i} - y_i)^2}{y_i} $$</span></div>